asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 * platform: The type of device used to register a session.
 One of Android, iOS, or Web.
 * distance: The estimated distance in miles from the centroid of a user’s provided zip code to the exact position where the charging station is located.
 Not all users provided a zip code.
 * totalSessions: The count of total sessions logged by a given user over the course of the observation period.

+## License
+This code and is made available under the Creative Commons CC BY license.
+Please visit this link for more information: https://creativecommons.org/licenses/by/4.0/